steinbring/python-rag-demo/README.md

 # Python / Ollama RAG Demo

-This is the code that we used in [the July 23 and August 23 The Scoop on Embedding: Teaching Large Language Models the “Flavor of the Day” at Culvers](https://events.nvisia.com/conference/be3edb0f-815e-48dd-9826-9b62f6fbc93a/schedule) presentation.
+This is the code that we used in [the July 23 and August 23 The Scoop on Embedding: Teaching Large Language Models the “Flavor of the Day” at Culvers](https://events.nvisia.com/conference/be3edb0f-815e-48dd-9826-9b62f6fbc93a/schedule) demo.
 This is a command line interface (CLI) app but you can expand it to be a web service.
 This should run on a Windows PC but these instructions assume that you are using MacOS.

 ## Steps to run this locally